-Other than the accounting for the valuation of warrant liability and Series F-1 Preferred Stock, during the three and six months ended June 30, 2023, there were no other material changes to critical accounting estimates as reported in our Annual Report.
+Other than the accounting for the valuation of warrant liability and Series F-1 Preferred Stock, during the three and nine months ended September 30, 2023, there were no other material changes to critical accounting estimates as reported in our Annual Report.

 The valuations of the warrant liability and Series F-1 Preferred Stock were determined using option pricing models.
 These models use inputs such as the underlying price of the shares issued at the measurement date, volatility, risk free interest rate and expected life of the instrument.
-In addition, the Company used probabilities of the FDA approval and of recording at least \$10 million in quarterly U.S. revenue from the commercialization of HEPZATO as inputs in the model to determine the fair value of warrants liability and Series F-1 Preferred Stock.
-The Company will adjust the fair value of the warranty liability at the end of each reporting period.
+In addition, we used probabilities of recording at least \$10 million in quarterly U.S. revenue from the commercialization of HEPZATO as inputs in the model to determine the fair value of warrants liability and Series F-1 Preferred Stock.
+We adjust the fair value of the warranty liability at the end of each reporting period.